Life Lines

 • Minimise contact with blood or bodily fluids

-• Good clean up after incident
+• Good clean up after the incident

 First Aid Equipment